Why is Soil So Important and Specific

 When to use each one?
 If the plants like to dry out between watering, perlite is good.
 If they need continuous moisture, vermiculite is your choice.
-When shopping, look for white specks if you want perlite, gold specks for vermiculite.
+When shopping, look for white specks if you want perlite, and gold specks for vermiculite.

-Some Potting Mixes Have Fertilizer
+Some Potting Mixes Contain Fertilizer

 If the potting mix in the bag gets wet the fertilizer can release in the bag and burn plants with too much nitrogen.
 If you sense, in the store, that the product inside the bag is wet or the bag is torn, skip it.

 5. Forest Products: These are aged and composted.
-They might include Pine Bark sawdust, shavings, and wood chips.
+The ingredients might include Pine Bark sawdust, shavings, and wood chips.
 What do they bring to the job?
 The little bits of wood in your Potting Mix are small but bigger than soil particles.
 This prevents compaction, it will allow air and water to penetrate.
 The wood itself contains microorganisms and helps feed microorganisms in your soil.